terokarvinen/palettero/README.md

 # Usage

-Press **Ctrl-P** or **Ctrl-Space** to open Palettero.
+Press **Ctrl-Space** or Alt-Ctrl-Space to open Palettero.
 Type to fuzzy search commands and their descriptions.
 Use up and down arrows to move.
 Press enter to select, Press Esc to cancel.

 Command is pre-filled to command bar.
 Edit the command, then press enter to execute.